PHBS/RM-QF/files/thesis_structure.md

 ## 1. Introduction
 * Introduction contains the following components.
 Often they are explicitly divided as subsections (1.1, 1.2, etc)
-  * Background/Motivation: what is research question?, why we study this?, how
+  * Background/Motivation: what is research question? and why you study this topic?
-  * Literature review: important research on the same question.
+  * Literature review: existing papers on the same question.
-  * Contribution of the study: Why this paper is
+  * Contribution of the study: why this paper should be published?
 * Typically ends with `This paper is organized as follows.
-Section 1 discusses ...`:
+Section 2 discusses ...`:
 * There is no strict rule on how to organize introduction.

 ## 2. Data/Method (Preliminary)